milocko07/react-speech-dall-e/README.md

 Once the app is running, follow these steps to generate an image:

-Enter a text prompt in the input field.
+1. Enable your mic to speech and click the button "Habla" (talk in english) or enter a manual text prompt in the text area field
-Click the "Generate Image" button.
+2. Click on the "Generar Dall-e Imagen" (Generate Dall-e image in english) button.
-The app will send the text prompt to the DALL-E API and display the generated image in the app's interface.
+3. The app will send the text prompt to the DALL-E image API and display the generated image just bellow.

 # Limitations